 In Valve’s defense, the setup process has gotten a bit smoother over the years.
 The headset does appear to work right out of the box without much hassle, and setting up the 2.0 base station appears to be a bit faster than before.
 But there’s still the problem that if anything in the room changes – the base stations get moved because you’re cleaning the shelf, for example – you’ll need to recalibrate and go through the whole setup process again.

-But square all of these performance improvements against the headset’s price tag, and it's a lot of money to pay for a piece of hardware that isn’t absolutely perfect – especially when Oculus has a great VR headset of its own (the Oculus Quest) that’s available at less than half the cost of the Index.
+But square all of these performance improvements against the headset’s price tag, and it's a lot of money to pay for a piece of hardware that isn’t absolutely perfect – especially when Oculus has a great VR headset of its own.
+The Oculus Quest and now the Oculus Quest 2 are both available at less than half the cost of the Index.

 Around the house, there’s no doubt the Valve Index will be our default VR headset going forward.
 It’s a significant upgrade to the HTC Vive, and runs much smoother than the Vive Pro, a powerful VR headset that really struggled to deliver on the promise of high-end VR.
-Whether it’s a better all-around headset than the Oculus Quest, however, is up for debate; the Valve Index has the better specs, but Quest has the convenience.
-Ultimately, which one you choose depends on the experience you want... and how much money you have in the bank.
+Whether it’s a better all-around headset than the Oculus Quest, however, is up for debate; the Valve Index has the better specs, but Quest has the convenience and is bound to be more appealing to anyone who doesn't have the time, high-tech set-up or budget to opt for the Vive Index.
+Ultimately, which one you choose depends on the experience you want and how much money you have in the bank.